Our Mediterranean Quarantine

 6) Eat the majority of your fat from extra-virgin olive oil.

 We have a large supply of really good extra virgin olive from Crete.
 Olive oil is a potent anti-inflammatory and one of the healthiest fats there is.
+Healthy fats are a great survival food because they keep you energized and content.

 Olive Oil Recipe: Baked Eggplant with Caramelized Onions